 The portfolio may be both individual and team work related to a case-specific collaborative group project.

 Alphabetical Scale, A(best) – F (fail)

-No re-sit for the project, students must hand in a new project next time the course is run.
+No re-sit for the portfolio, students must hand in a new portfolio next time the course is run.